 - Add the dry mixture to wet mixture.
 Using a rubber spatula or wooden spoon, stir and fold until you get a cohesive dough.
 Fold in chocolate chips.

-- Scoop 2 tablespoon-sized cookie dough balls onto the cookie sheet, spaced evenly apart.
-Flatten to desired shape--these cookies won't spread too much.
+- Using a 2-tablespoon cookie scoop, scoop 2 tablespoon-sized cookie dough balls onto the cookie sheet, spaced evenly apart.
+Flatten to desired shape–these cookies won’t spread too much.
 Bake for 8-10 minutes.